 Eligibility: There are eligibility requirements for the spay/neuter program and also for adopting an animal.
 Visit the website or call the shelter for more information.

-Offers free public computers with internet access, free wifi, color printing for $.25 a page, black and white copying for $.25 a page, free scanning, free access to databases, books by mail, a family information center, free meeting rooms for qualified groups, faxing for $1 per fax, and free access to books, ebooks, audiobooks, DVD's, magazines, newspapers, and CD's.
+Offers free public computers with internet access, free wifi, color printing for $.25 a page, black and white copying for $.25 a page, free scanning, free access to databases, books by mail, a family information center, faxing for $1 per fax, and free access to books, ebooks, audiobooks, DVD's, magazines, newspapers, and CD's.
 The meeting room adjacent to the Greensboro Branch is managed by Maryland Rural Development Center.
 It is available at no cost for free meetings that are open to the public with a capacity of 45-50 people.
 Call 410-482-2585 ext.
 210 for more information.